 - a.
 In evaluating an application for a marina, consideration shall be given to water quality, water circulation and flushing, a quatic life, petroleum handling and storage, fire codes, public access and compatibility with other uses. - b.
 New marinas shall incorporate public access into their master plans pursuant to WAC 173-26-221(4).
 Examples of public access may include pocket beaches, fishing piers, viewing platforms and transient moorage slips. - c.
 Accessory parking, transportation facilities, and commercial development shall meet the requirements of Sections 22.600.180 and 22.600.130, respectively. - d.
 Marinas shall provide an operational plan.
 At a minimum, the operational plan shall address all of the following: - i.
-Adequate facilities and operational procedures for fuel handling and storage in order to prevent accidental spillage. - ii.
+Adequate facilities and operational procedures for fuel handling and storage in order to prevent a ccidental spillage. - ii.
 Facilities, equipment and established procedures for the containment, recovery, and mitigation of spilled sewage, petroleum and other hazardous materials. - iii.
-Signs concerning the following matters where they are readily visible to all marina users: - (A) Regulations pertaining to handling and disposal of waste, sewage, or other toxic materials; - (B) Regulations prohibiting the disposal of fish or shellfish wastes, scrapfish, viscera or unused bait in or near the marina; - (C) Location of all public access facilities and pump-out devices. - iv.
-Garbage or litter receptacles, including provisions for recycling waste shall be provided and maintained by the marina operator at several locations convenient to users. - e.
-Additional standards for marinas. - i.
-The dock facilities shall be equipped with a dequate lifesaving equipment such as life rings, hooks and ropes. - ii.
-Adequate fire protection shall be required pursuant to the Washington State Uniform Fire Code.
+Signs concerning the following matters where they are readily visible to all marina users: - (A) Regulations pertaining to handling and disposal of waste, sewage, or other toxic materials; - (B) Regulations prohibiting the disposal of fish or shellfish wastes, scrapfish, viscera or unused bait in or near the marina; - (C) Location of all public access facilities and pump-out devices.